devschooldevops/03_bash_python_basics/python/04-control-flow.md

 The output of your program should be a single printed line.

-Use a mix of ternary, if and switch statements.
+Try to use a mix of ternary, if and switch statements.
 Try to use string concatenation to avoid duplicating the "Remainder is" text.